For a printer-friendly version, click here to download a PDF.

 Pre-Salting is the Key to a Juicy Bird

-Bring your fresh bird home two days before Thanksgiving.
+Bring your fresh bird home at least two days before Thanksgiving.
 This will allow time to pre-salt, a simple step that keeps the turkey juicy and intensifies its natural flavors.
-Pre-salting is the key to a juicy bird.
-The salt will gently permeate the meat, improving the water-holding ability of the muscle cells so that, when cooked, the meat stays juicy yet does not become overly salty.
+The salt will gently permeate the meat, improving the water-holding ability of the muscle cells so that, when cooked, the turkey stays juicy yet does not become overly salty.

-- (Two days before Thanksgiving) Remove the giblets from the turkey, and refrigerate them for later use (except the liver, which you can discard or save for another use).
+- (One or two days before Thanksgiving) Remove the giblets from the turkey, and refrigerate them for later use (such as making giblet gravy).

 Note: when you pull the turkey from the fridge after its salt treatment, the skin will be taut and dry with no trace of salt.